Categories

 Wearing Contacts and Glasses: The Best of Both Worlds?

 Many people choose to wear contacts one day and glasses the next.
 Maybe they prefer to go without glasses during the workday, but put them on when heading out to a fancy dinner.
-There’s no wrong or right answer when it comes to contacts versus glasses—the important thing is that you can see clearly!
+There’s no wrong or right answer when it comes to contacts versus glasses—the important thing is that you see more clearly!

 When in Doubt, Ask Your Eye Doctor